hyoban/eslint-config-hyoban/README.md

     }
   },

-  // You don't need this if you use ESLint VSCode(v3.0.7+) "eslint.experimental.useFlatConfig": true, "eslint.validate": [
-    "javascript",
-    "javascriptreact",
-    "typescript",
-    "typescriptreact",
-    "json",
-    "jsonc"
-  ],

   // If you do not want to auto fix some rules on save
   // You can put this in your user settings or workspace settings "eslint.codeActionsOnSave.rules": [
-    "!no-var",
     "!prefer-const",
     "!unused-imports/no-unused-imports",
     "!@stylistic/jsx-self-closing-comp",